qalle2/nes-quantum-disassembly/README.md

 ![](shot/13.png)
 13th part (internally part 9, starts at frame 14018): more horizontal color bars; uses CHR bank 2

 The demo should probably end at this point, as on [this YouTube video](https://www.youtube.com/watch?v=hhoa_K75BKI).
 However, on FCEUX, it starts to glitch from frame ~17603 on.
-I omitted the glitchy part from the Code/Data Logger file.
+I omitted the glitchy part from the code/data log file.

 ## Code/data log